-The economy of Georgia expanded 2.2 percent year-on-year in November of 2018 from a 6.7 percent gain in the previous month.
-Main positive contributions to growth came from trade, financial intermediation, real estate, and renting and business activities.
-Leading Economic Index in Georgia averaged 3.71 percent from 2012 until 2018, reaching an all time high of 8.40 percent in December of 2013 and a record low of -0.80 percent in December of 2012.
+The economy of Georgia expanded 5.0 percent year-on-year in June of 2019, accelerating from a 4.7 percent gain in the previous month, mainly due to an increase in industry, real estate, renting and business activities, construction, trade, transport, hotels and restaurants.
+Meantime, a decrease was registered in financial intermediation.
+Leading Economic Index in Georgia averaged 3.81 percent from 2012 until 2019, reaching an all time high of 8.40 percent in December of 2013 and a record low of -0.80 percent in December of 2012.

 Leading Economic Index in Georgia is expected to be 5.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Leading Economic Index in Georgia to stand at 4.10 in 12 months time.
 In the long-term, the Georgia GDP YoY is projected to trend around 4.20 percent in 2020, according to our econometric models.